Department Website: http://careeradvancement.uchicago.edu

 Students with an interest in starting a business, working at a start-up, or exploring entrepreneurial finance will find a wide range of resources available to them through UChicago Careers in Entrepreneurship.
 The goal of this pre-professional program is not to have every student start a business, but rather for every student to have the opportunity to be exposed to an entrepreneurial way of thinking through experiential learning opportunities that complement the general education curriculum.

-In addition to organizing College-specific workshops and opportunities, this Career Advancement program also works closely with the Polsky Center for Entrepreneurship and Innovation at the University of Chicago Booth School of Business.
+In addition to organizing College-specific workshops and opportunities, this Career Advancement program also works closely with the Polsky Center for Entrepreneurship and Innovation.
 College students are able to take advantage of world-class opportunities and resources available through the Polsky Center, including attending industry conferences, attending workshops organized by the MBA student–run Entrepreneurship and Venture Capital Club, and attending office hours with Entrepreneurs-in-Residence.
-Students are also able to take courses at Chicago Booth, notably an undergraduate-only section of Building the New Venture.
+Students are also able to take courses at Chicago Booth, notably an undergraduate-only section of Building the New Venture, an undergraduate-only section of Application Development, and the College New Venture Challenge course.

 Programming highlights for UChicago Careers in Entrepreneurship include:

-- The College New Venture Challenge, entering its third year, is an undergraduate-only business plan competition that enables students to go through the progression of discovering an idea, building a team, creating a proof of concept, and pitching to investors.
+- The College New Venture Challenge is an undergraduate-only business plan competition that enables students to go through the progression of discovering an idea, building a team, creating a proof of concept, and pitching to investors.
 Throughout the competition, students are engaged with mentors drawn from alumni and local entrepreneurs.

 - Many student teams also enter competitions that are not sponsored by the University.
-Examples include competitions sponsored by Clinton Global Initiative, Clean Energy Trust, Net Impact, Enactus, Microsoft, Google, and Wal-mart, as well as competitions sponsored by such other universities as Stanford and MIT.
+Examples include competitions sponsored by Clinton Global Initiative, Clean Energy Trust, Net Impact, Microsoft, Google, and Wal-Mart, as well as competitions sponsored by other universities like Stanford and MIT.

 - Start-up careers and internships are another area of student interest.
 Many local companies participate in the Metcalf Internship program, and local start-up companies are encouraged to hire UChicago students through subsidies and other promotions.
-Of note, UChicago Careers in Entrepreneurship has strong partnerships with the University's Chicago Innovation Exchange in Hyde Park, the 1871 incubator at the Merchandise Mart, and health care incubator Matter, placing over 50 academic year interns in entrepreneurship in 2015–16.
+Of note, UChicago Careers in Entrepreneurship has strong partnerships with the University's Polsky Exchange in Hyde Park, the 1871 incubator at the Merchandise Mart, and the health care incubator Matter.

 - In addition to bringing in alumni and local entrepreneurs as speakers, the program also engages with local angel investors and venture capital firms.
-Students have worked in associate roles while in school with such local groups as Hyde Park Angels and such international groups as Softbank and Sequoia Capital.
+Students have worked in associate roles while in school with such local groups as Chicago Ventures, OCA Ventures, and Hyde Park Angels.

 - Career treks are an outstanding way for students to meet with companies in various industries as well as learn about different regions of the country or the world.
 In addition to treks to Silicon Valley, UChicago Careers in Entrepreneurship looks to engage with other regional hubs of entrepreneurial opportunity, including New York City, Boston, Austin, and Chicago.